How We Rate Ergonomic Chairs

 Why Deterministic Scoring?

-Most review sites rate chairs based on subjective experience — "it felt supportive" or "we liked the build quality."
+Most review sites rate chairs based on subjective experience, like "it felt supportive" or "we liked the build quality."
 That's fine for one reviewer's body type, but useless for yours.
 Our scoring uses the same formula for every chair, based on measurable specifications that matter for ergonomic support.

 The Ergo Score answers: "How much ergonomic adjustability and support does this chair's hardware actually provide?"